 - Deloite & Touche USA LLP v.
 Lamela, No. Civ.A.
 1542-VCP, 2007 WL 1114075 (Del.
 Ch.
 2007) (in litigation to enforce the terms of a restrictive covenant, court granted partial summary judgment to EBG client, a former Deloite partner on the grounds that Deloite failed to show a legitimate business interest sufficient to justify further enforcement of the restrictive covenant).

 - Furmanite America v.
 T.D.
 Williamson, No. 6:06-cv-641-ORL-19JGG, 2006 U.S. Dist.
 LEXIS 61368 (M.D.
 FL 2006) (EBG defeated request for preliminary injunction in case involving alleged tortious interference, trade slander, theft of trade secrets, and breach of confidentiality agreement).

 - The Community Hospital Group, Inc. v.
 Jay More, M.D., 183 N.J.
 36, 869 A.2d 884 (NJ S.Ct.
-2005) (holding that non-compete agreements for physicians are valid, enforceable and consistent with, rather than contrary to, public policy and further holding that the EBG client, an employer-hospital had a protectible interest in "protecting the investment in the training of a physician" in addition to traditionally recognized interests in confidential business information, patient lists and referral sources; this ruling by the New Jersey Supreme Court has since been followed in at least five other states).
+2005) (holding that non-compete agreements for physicians are valid, enforceable and consistent with, rather than contrary to, public policy and further holding that the EBG client, an employer-hospital, had a legitimate interest in "protecting [the] investment in the training of a physician," in addition to traditionally recognized interests in confidential business information, patient lists, and referral sources; this ruling by the New Jersey Supreme Court has since been followed in at least five other states).

 - Natsource LLC v.
 GFI Group, Inc., 332 F.Supp.
 2d 626 (S.D.
 NY 2004) (granting summary judgment in favor of EBG client on claim of attempted monopolization due to employee raiding).